yuezhizizhang/yuezhizizhang.github.io/_posts/2018-09-05-asynchronous-callback-callback-promise-asyncawait.markdown

 ### Historic Readings

 This section is a tribute to all of these awesome documents I've read through the years.
-The first two <Learning JavaScript Design Patterns> and <Dive into HTML5> are in particular.
+The first two "<Learning JavaScript Design Patterns>" and "<Dive into HTML5>" are in particular.
 They are like bibles.
 Every web developer must read them.

 [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)